helmuthb/ND004-P5/README.md

 from application import app as application
 ```

-And here is the Apache configuration for the application:
+In Apache the default website has been disabled (`a2dissite 000-default`) and a new
+config file for the wsgi-based site has been added and enabled
+(`vi /etc/apache2/sites-available/wsgi.conf`, `a2ensite wsgi`):
 ```
 <VirtualHost *>
     # specify the server name - Google OAuth only works with a real name,